darthblanc/darthblanc/README.md

 I'm always excited to work on:

-- 🚀 **API Development** - Building high-performance REST APIs with FastAPI
-- 🤖 **AI/LLM Applications** - LangChain integrations, chatbots, and intelligent systems
+- 🤖 **Agentic Systems** - LangChain integrations, chatbots, and intelligent systems
 - 📱 **Mobile Applications** - Flutter, React Native, or native development
-- 🌐 **Web Projects** - Full-stack applications with modern frameworks
+- 🌐 **Web Applications** - Full-stack applications with modern frameworks
 - 🧠 **Machine Learning** - Data science, predictive models, and AI applications
-- 🎨 **UI/UX Design** - Creating beautiful and intuitive user experiences

 Feel free to reach out if you have an interesting project or just want to chat about tech!